-4.1 Cleaning the Wire Myograph
+4.1 Cleaning the Single Wire Myograph

-DMT STRONGLY RECOMMENDS THAT THE WIRE MYOGRAPH AND SURROUNDING AREAS ARE CLEANED AFTER EACH EXPERIMENT.
+DMT STRONGLY RECOMMENDS THAT THE SINGLE WIRE MYOGRAPH AND SURROUNDINGS WILL BE CLEANED AFTER EACH EXPERIMENT.

-At the end of each experiment, use the following procedure to clean the Wire Myograph.
+At the end of the experiment, use the following procedure to clean the chamber and supports:

-- 1. Fill the chamber to the edge with an 8% acetic acid solution and allow it to work for a few minutes to dissolve calcium deposits and other salt build-up.
-Use a cotton-tipped applicator to mechanically clean all chamber surfaces. - 2.
+- 1. Fill the chamber to the edge with an 8% acetic acid solution and allow it to stand for a few minutes to dissolve calcium deposits and other salt build-up.
+Use a swab stick to mechanically clean all the surfaces of the Single Wire Myograph. - 2.
 Remove the acetic acid and wash the chamber and supports several times with double distilled water. - 3.
-If any kind of hydrophobic reagents have been used which might be difficult to remove using steps 1) and 2), then try incubating the chamber and supports with 96% ethanol or a weak detergent solution (i.e. 0.1% triton-100). - 4.
-To remove more resistant or toxic chemicals, incubate the chamber and supports with 1M HCl for up to 1 hour.
-In exceptional cases, incubate the chamber and supports with no stronger than a 3M HNO3 solution for about 15 minutes. - 5.
-Wash the chamber and supports several times with double distilled water. - 6.
-If acids such as 1M HCl and 3M HNO3 are used to clean the chambers, make sure ALL surfaces are thoroughly dried after copious washes with double distilled water.
-Any residual acid will cause corrosion of the stainless steel jaws and pins.
+If any kind of hydrophobic reagent have been used, which might be difficult to remove using step 1) and 2) then try incubating the chamber and supports with 96% ethanol or a weak detergent solution. - 4.
+To remove more resistant or toxic chemicals incubate the chamber and supports with 1 M HCl for up to 1 hour.
+In exceptional cases incubate the chamber and supports with an up to 3 M HNO_3 solution for about 15 minutes. - 5.
+Wash the chamber and supports several times with double distilled water.

-To prevent the tubing from becoming blocked with buffer salt deposits after an experiment, remove the chamber cover from the chamber and turn on the vacuum and press the vacuum valve for about 10 seconds by holding down the valve button(s) down.
-Turn off the vacuum and gas supply.
-Remove any water or buffer remaining in the chamber or on the tubing using absorbent paper.
+To prevent the pipes from being blocked by buffer salt deposits after an experiment, remove the chamber cover from the myograph and turn on the vacuum pump and vacuum valve for about 10 seconds.
+Wait to turn off the oxygen supply until turning off the vacuum pump.
+Wipe off any buffer remaining on the outside of the pipes using a piece of paper tissue.